 Perhaps you can relate.
 Maybe you’ve even tried bribing your toddler with toys and stickers so he’d poop in the potty.
 Or you’ve flashed new undies and encouraged him to be a big boy.
 Maybe you’ve even sent him to time-out each time he’d poop in his undies.

 Well, it turns out I had nothing to worry about (other than the inconvenience of cleaning up poop accidents).
 Our pediatrician reassured us that pooping in the potty can take up to a year to fully master.

-Now, before you worry about cleaning up poop for a whole year, rest assured you won’t be stuck with daily accidents before it magically disappears a year later.
+Now, before you worry about cleaning poop for a whole year, rest assured you won’t be stuck with daily accidents before it disappears a year later.
 Instead, your toddler will gradually have fewer poop accidents over the coming year.

-Still, that doesn’t mean you’re stuck simply waiting for this magic moment to arrive.
+Still, that doesn’t mean you’re stuck waiting for this magic moment to arrive.
 I dug into several tactics that help kids poop in the potty and avoided those that didn’t seem to do the trick.
 In fact, one of the most common strategies—offering rewards—I later learned is especially ineffective in the long run.